roryogorman/visita-galicia/README.md

 ### Design
 #### Colour Scheme
 - To reflect the subject matter & aims of the site, I will be using bold & vibrant colours throughout the site.
 I feel that using these shades adds to the attractiveness of the site and is very appropriate.
-- The colour scheme used is based on the Galician regional flag - a rich blue sash on a white background.
+- The colour scheme used is based on the Galician regional flag - a rich blue sash on a white background, with a crest which contains a Red & Gold shade.
 These colours ae traditional to the region and can be seen everywhere, from football clubs kits to traditional pottery.
-- the colours used are:
+- The colours used are:
     - a. #FFFFFF: A brilliant white.
     - b. #009ACD: Rich Electric Blue.
     - c. #005AC1: Sapphire
     - d. #CDCDCD: Chinese Silver
+    - e. #D90921: Lava
+    - f. #BEAD04: Chinese Gold

 #### Typography
 - Two fonts were used primarily for this site - Roboto & Roboto Slab.
 These are two fonts that are commonly used in tourism websites and are both clean, clear & very readable and so I feel are appropriate for this site
 - From researching other leading tourism websites for the region e.g. tourism.gal & galiciaguide.com, these sites use typography such as these throughout which makes their sites look very attractive.
 - I had planned on using Celtic script typography (as Galicia is a Celtic region and this script can be seen throughout the region), however I was unable to import this font in.
-- Throughout, titles were entered using Roboto Slab, with themain script in Roboto.
+- Throughout, titles were entered using Roboto Slab, with the main script in Roboto.

 #### Imagery